Crework/Machine-Learning-Path/README.md

 [Introduction to Computer Science with Python by MIT (Class Lecture Videos)](https://www.youtube.com/playlist?list=PLUl4u3cNGP63WbdFxL8giv4yhgdMGaZNA)

+Or if you want more options, you can see: [Free Python Resources](https://github.com/Crework/Python-Resources)

 Now, as we are done with the prerequisites, let's get to the good stuff.